Tatton Old Hall

 Tatton Old Hall is a historic building in Tatton Park near Knutsford, Cheshire, England.
 It is designated by English Heritage as a Grade II* listed building which is owned by the National Trust and administered in conjunction with Cheshire East Council.
 It is also known as one of the most haunted houses in Britain and is home to The Haunted Hunts official haunted collection.
 Paranormal investigations take place on a monthly basis under the guidance of The Haunted Hunts team.
 Its site is a Scheduled Ancient Monument.

 History

 The hall stands on a site near the village of Tatton, which has since disappeared.
 It was built as a manor house around the start of the 15th century by either the Stanley family or Sir Richard Brereton.
-By 1585 a two-storey wing had been added at a right angle to the original house by Sir Thomas Egerton, Lord Chancellor of England.
-In the 1770s a new hall was built on the site of the present Tatton Hall and the old hall was used as a farmhouse and then a century later converted into three estate cottages.
+By 1585 a two-storey wing had been added at a right angle to the original house by Sir Thomas Egerton, Lord Chancellor of England, who in 1598 bought it from his half sister Dorothy Brereton.
+Sir Thomas and his children rarely visited the estate and it was rented to tenants.
+In the 18th century, a new hall was built on the site of the present Tatton Hall.
+The old hall was used as a farmhouse, and then a century later converted into three estate cottages.
 It remained in the possession of the Egerton family until 1958 when it was given to the National Trust.